 Thank you to Susan Glowacz for providing us with helpful resources!

 IACUC protocols are only required for vertebrate animals.
-Since not all fish are vertebrates, not all fish research needs to go through an IACUC approval process.
-However, there are some exceptions that have been made for certain invertebrates based on extensive research assessing their cognitive abilities.
+However, even though all fish are technically vertebrates, not all fish research needs to go through an IACUC approval process due to the current assumptions about fish cognition.
+There are some exceptions that have been made for certain invertebrates based on extensive research assessing their cognitive abilities.
 Even though cephalopods are invertebrates they’re all protected by animal research laws.

 For folks with fish at home, we recommend the guides at Tropical Fish Magazine for thinking about ethical and appropriate care!